 Google posts allow you to create regular posts or event posts that have a date range.
 Posts are required to have a minimum of 100 words and can have a maximum of 300 words.

 Here are a few different types of posts that may appear on results pages:

 - Get offers (such as a coupon code)

 Regular posts or “What’s New” posts expire and have an end time.
 After 7 days and can be used for business announcements, news, or status updates.
 Since standard Google Posts only last for 7 days, ideally, you should strive to create at least one new post each week.

 Event posts last until the event is over, so they can drive traffic and customers for a longer period of time.

-Google also allows you to schedule your Google posts in advanced or save them as drafts so that you can publish them later.
-Google keeps up to date information on how to create Google posts in their help section.
+Google also allows you to schedule your Google posts in advance or save them as drafts so that you can publish them later.
+Google keeps up-to-date information on how to create Google posts in their help section.